Exterior Wood Siding Types (Best Design Options)

 If you want to go for a cheaper yet still durable option, then engineered wood is the right one for you.

-What Is The Best Exterior Wood Siding?
+What Is The Best Wood Exterior Siding?

-Country house with exterior wood siding close to lakeRedwood is considered the runaway winner for the best exterior wood siding on the market right now.
+Redwood is considered the runaway winner for the best exterior wood siding on the market right now.
 The material has very little resin composition, absorbing and retaining stains and finishes remarkably.

-It also doesn’t shrink or cup and considerably maintains its original shape than the other types of exterior wood siding.
+It also doesnโt shrink or cup and considerably maintains its original shape than the other types of exterior wood options.
 For this reason, it also requires less maintenance; power washing it once a year or once every three years should suffice.
+It is also naturally repellent to insects and is resistant to rot.
+Itโs widely grown for the most part of North America.

-If it’s durability you’re after, then engineered wood would be the best option.
+If itโs durability youโre after, then engineered wood would be the best option.
 It has the aesthetic appeal of natural wood and is made of bonding agents and a mixture of wood chips plus other materials that enhance its durability.

-It’s also extremely lightweight so you don’t have to worry about the extra stress of weighted planks on your exterior siding.
+Itโs also extremely lightweight so you donโt have to worry about the extra stress of weighted planks on your exterior siding.
 Likewise, the cost is relatively low and it has been known to withstand the passage of time compared to the other exterior wood siding options available.

-How Long Does Wood Siding Last?
+How Long Does Wooden Siding Last?

 Given the proper conditions, such as annual resealing and repainting and proper replacement of patch damaged areas, wood siding, in general, can last for a good 20 to 40 years.

-Treatment every 5 years or so is also recommended to prolong its lifespan, as well as power washing the sidings once a year.
+Treatment every 5 years or so is also recommended to prolong its lifespan, as well as power washing the surface once a year.
+An extra maintenance thatโs recommended for maintaining wood cladding to prolong its life is power washing the boards once a year.

-Clapback wood siding facade of Antebellum homeAlso known as beveled or wood plank siding, clapboard siding is defined by its overlapping wood planks structure.
+Also known as beveled or wood plank siding, clapboard is defined by its overlapping wood planks structure.
 Wood panels are split horizontally and are overlapped to provide extra insulation and protect the home during winter or cold weather in general.

-Is Wood Siding Cheaper Than Vinyl?
+Is Wood Cheaper Than Vinyl Siding?

-House with vinyl siding Actually, no. Vinyl is way cheaper than wood and reasonably so since the materials used are synthetic, thus, easier to procure or manufacture.
-Similarly, you may also resort to painting vinyl siding to add more life and color to your house.
+Actually, no. Vinyl is way cheaper than wood and reasonably so since the materials used are synthetic, thus, easier to procure or manufacture.
+Similarly, you may also resort to painting the vinyl siding to add more life and color to your house.
+In terms of pricing, vinyl usually costs around $2 per foot whereas wood siding costs about $7 and more per foot.

 For other related content about exterior siding, visit our article about matching siding and roof colors.